Home Site Map Search Contact Us

 They are limits that are set by statute each year and annually adjusted 5% after loan closing.
 To determine what the income limits are that affect you, you will need to know three things:

-3. Whether your home is in a Targeted Area or not.
-80% of homes will not be located within a Targeted Area.
+Whether your home is in a Target Area or not.
+80% of homes will not be located within a Target Area.

 Can you tell me how much I will owe in Federal Recapture Tax?